nickjj/runninginproduction.com/_posts/interviews/2019-12-14-9-running-a-website-monitoring-service-with-a-boring-technology.md

 went with [Django](https://www.djangoproject.com/).

-However, I found myself fighting too much with Django and (especially) [Celery](https://github.com/celery/celery), which raised a red flag for me so I started eyeing alternatives.
+However, I found myself fighting too much with Django and (especially) [Celery](https://github.com/celery/celery) while trying to subjugate them to my will so I started eyeing alternatives.

 I also had some previous experience with [Flask](https://github.com/pallets/flask/) and liked working with it very much,